AtharvaAthanikar2003/Spotify-Youtube-Music-Data-Analysis/README.md

-# Spotify Youtube Music Data Analysis
+# Spotify YouTube Music Data Analysis

 **Description**:
 The project aimed to analyze performance data from Spotify, YouTube, and other music platforms to understand key metrics such as total tracks, views, comments, and likes.
-By using Power BI, Python, and SQL, I processed the data, created visualizations, and identified trends to analyze the performance of top channels.
+Using Power BI, Python, and SQL, I processed the data, created visualizations, and identified trends to analyze the performance of top channels.
 This helped uncover actionable insights that improved content strategy and user engagement across these platforms.

 **Key Achievements**:
 - Analyzed key performance indicators like views, likes, and comments to assess the overall performance of music channels.